sabinosabino/MinimalFrameWorkAccessSqlServerAndMySQL/README.md

 2-Give Your Class Name being the same as your Table.
 The idea is to generate a model.

 3-Click on generate from Database.
-(Press F5 to refresh the subform...
-I haven't covered that part yet)

 4-Define the data types.